kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 ![Semaphore deployments](../../assets/ci-comparison/semaphore/pipeline.png)

 As with CircleCI, SemaphoreCI allows you to SSH into your build slave for debugging purposes.
+If you are paying for more than one boxes you can also SSH to the build slave, while the next build is already running (like Codeship).
 The keys used for the SSH access are unrelated with the Github ones.
 You create them explicitly for debugging.

 ![Semaphore deployments](../../assets/ci-comparison/semaphore/ssh.png)